Agent Orange: New Jersey Agent Orange Commission

 In 1980, New Jersey created the New Jersey Agent Orange Commission, the first state commission created to study its effects.
 The commission's research project in association with Rutgers University was called "The Pointman Project".
 It was disbanded by Governor Christine Todd Whitman in 1996.
 During the first phase of the project, commission researchers devised ways to determine trace dioxin levels in blood.
-Prior to this, such levels could only be found in the adipose (fat) tissue.
+Before this, such levels could only be found in the adipose (fat) tissue.
 The project studied dioxin (TCDD) levels in blood as well as in adipose tissue in a small group of Vietnam veterans who had been exposed to Agent Orange and compared them to those of a matched control group; the levels were found to be higher in the exposed group.
-The second phase of the project continued to examine and compare dioxin levels in various groups of Vietnam veterans, including Army, Marines and brown water riverboat Navy personnel.
+The second phase of the project continued to examine and compare dioxin levels in various groups of Vietnam veterans, including Soldiers, Marines, and Brownwater Naval personnel.